 We may earn a commission when you buy through links in our articles.
 Learn more.

-The 19 most expensive Yugioh cards and prices
+The 26 most expensive Yugioh cards and prices

 Three of the most expensive Yugioh cards on a blue background

-The most expensive Yugioh cards are a varied bunch.
-They aren’t necessarily simply the best Yugioh cards available; nor is this list stuffed with Yugioh Exodia cards, or ultra-powerful names from the Yugioh banlist or top Yugioh decks and Yugioh Master Duel meta decks.
+The most valuable Yugioh cards are a varied bunch.
+They aren’t necessarily simply the best Yugioh cards available; nor is this list stuffed with ultra-powerful cards from the top Yugioh decks and Yugioh Master Duel meta decks.
+Instead, many are mint condition copies of the most recognizable cards ever released or limited promotional cards that were handed out to tournament winners.

-Almost all of these wildly expensive collectibles are variants of regular cards with much more sensible prices: we’ve included links to TCGPlayer and eBay if you’d like to buy a more reasonably costed version of any of these cards.
+Almost all of these wildly expensive collectibles are variants of regular cards with much more sensible prices: we’ve included links to TCGPlayer and eBay if you’d like to buy a more reasonably priced version of any of these cards.

 Tyler the Great Warrior